BaharaJr/api-docs/docs/users/introduction.md

 - Generate web-enabled reports in different formats (general and aggregated), including graphical reporting.

-# Objective
+### Objective ###

-This document aims at instructing users on how to use the HRHIS to achieve their goals in the
+This document aims at instructing and guiding  users on how to use the HRHIS to achieve their goals in the System.

-System.

-# HRHIS Modules
+### HRHIS Modules ###

 Functions in HRHIS are groped into different modules/apps for easier organization of data and maintenance of the system.
-Currently HRHIS has 10 apps as listed below;
+Currently HRHIS has 10 apps/modules as listed below;

 - Health worker data